Grown Diamond Corporation

 Today, fluorescence is perceived in some negative ways:

-1. It is assumed that the milky effect seen in strong fluorescence diamond is present because the diamonds are not of the best quality.
+1. It is assumed that the milky effect seen in strong fluorescence diamonds is present because the diamonds are not of the best quality.

 2. The purity of the diamond is doubtful because of the presence of a defect causing the fluorescent effect.